 Involve your child in getting ready for their first day.
-For example, the evening before term starts, work together to lay out their clothes for the following day.
+For example, the evening before term starts, work together to lay out their uniform.

 Set your alarm early for the first day - even the most organised parents and children need extra time to get ready and take those well treasured photographs.